- Home

-From stomach aches and constipation to indigestion and heartburn, digestive problems can cause discomfort and impact our quality of life.
+From stomach aches and constipation to indigestion and heartburn, digestive issues can cause discomfort and impact our quality of life.
 So what can be done to help?

-Research suggests that eating fermented foods can help alleviate digestive issues, restore the balance of bacteria in your gut, and support overall gut health.
+Research suggests that eating fermented foods can help ease digestive issues, restore the balance of bacteria in the gut, and support overall gut health.

 Fermentation is a process where bacteria and yeast convert sugars into acids or alcohol.
 Our gut usually has an easier time digesting fermented foods because some of the natural starches and sugars have already been broken down.

 Most fermented foods also contain good bacteria (called probiotics), which are known to improve gut health and relieve digestive issues.
-According to scientific studies, probiotics can also boost our immune system, and reduce inflammation and the symptoms of allergies.
+According to studies, probiotics can also boost the immune system and reduce inflammation and the symptoms of allergies.

-Since different fermented foods contain different probiotic strains – each with different advantages – consuming a wide range can be an effective way to reap the full benefits for your digestive health.
+Since different fermented foods contain different probiotic strains – each with their own advantages – consuming a wide range can be an effective way to reap the full benefits for your digestive health.

 With that said, here are eight fermented foods and drinks to try.